mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 { value: undefined, done: true }
 ```

-So we only got our first value, an after that the iterator is stuck in it's "done" state.
+So we only got our first value, and after that, the iterator is stuck in it's "done" state.
 Interestingly the returned value is accessible only one time for us - further `next` calls just return `undefined`.

 And this behavior is actually very reasonable.
 It obeys a basic rule true for *all* functions - `return` always stops executing the function body, even if there is some code after the `return` statement.
 This is true also for generator functions.